devi-prasad/moderndatabases-monsoon16/README.md

 # moderndatabases-monsoon16
-Monsoon 2016 class of Bog Data and Data Analytics
+Monsoon 2016 class of Big Data and Data Analytics at SOIS, Manipal.